Presidential Libraries

 It all began with President Franklin D. Roosevelt in the late 1930s.

-A dramatic increase in the amount of Presidential papers led Roosevelt to seek the advice of prominent historians and public figures on how and where to keep not only his White House files, but also his earlier papers, book collection, and memorabilia.
+A dramatic increase in the volume of Presidential papers led Roosevelt to seek the advice of prominent historians and public figures on how and where to keep not only his White House files, but also his earlier papers, book collection, and memorabilia.

 Roosevelt announced plans for a new type of facility, a Presidential Library, on December 10, 1938.
 An organization was chartered to raise private funds for the construction of the building on Roosevelt’s Hyde Park estate.